Tropical Cyclone Bulletin #8

 • The wind signals warn the public of the general wind threat over an area due to the tropical cyclone.
 Local winds may be slightly stronger/enhanced in coastal and upland/mountainous areas exposed to winds.
 Winds are less strong in areas sheltered from the prevailing wind direction.

-• Minimal to minor impacts from strong winds are possible within any of the areas under Wind Signal No. 1.
+• Minimal to minor impacts from strong winds are also possible within any of the areas under Wind Signal No. 1.

 • HAZARDS AFFECTING COASTAL WATERS